 GST is a significant reform in the field of indirect taxes in our country.
-Multiple taxes lev-ied and collected by the Centre and States would be replaced by one tax called Goods and Services Tax (GST).
-GST is a multi-stage value added tax on consumption of goods or ser-vices or both.
+Multiple taxes levied and collected by the Centre and States have been replaced by one tax called Goods and Services Tax (GST).
+GST is a multi-stage value added tax on consumption of goods or services or both.

-As GST seeks to consolidate multiple taxes into one, it is very essential to have transitional provisions to ensure that the transition to the GST regime is very smooth and hassle-free and no ITC (Input Tax Credit) / benefits earned in the existing regime are lost.
-The transi-tion provisions can be categorised under three heads:
+As GST sought to consolidate multiple taxes into one it was very essential to have transitional provisions to ensure that the transition to the GST regime is very smooth and hassle free and no ITC (input tax credit) / benefits earned in the existing regime are lost.
+The transition provisions under GST can be categorized under three heads:

 A. Transitional arrangements for ITC

 The closing balance of the CENVAT credit /VAT in the last returns filed under the existing law can be taken as credit in electronic credit ledger.
 Such credit would be available only when returns for the previous last six months have been filed under the existing law.
-In order to claim this credit, declaration in form GST TRAN 1 is required to be furnished on the common portal within ninety days from the appointed day i.e. the day on which the GST law would come into force.
+In order to claim this credit, declaration in form GST TRAN 1 is required to be furnished on the common portal within ninety days from the appointed day i.e. 1st July, 2017 or within such extended time.

 The balance instalment of un-availed credit on capital goods credit can also be taken by filing the requisite declaration in the GST TRAN 1.